 This course is for students interested in writing, editing, or photography in a magazine format.
 This course is for those who want to apply what they learned in Advance News and Feature Writing: Layout, Editing and Design, or Photojournalism to magazine.
-It provides and opportunity to hone each of those skills.
+It provides an opportunity to hone each of those skills.
 Non-majors are welcome.
+3:0:3 attitude change and opinions, and how communication fosters attraction, productivity and leadership.
+The course focuses on the development of a framework for analyzing the various approaches to interpersonal communication.
+Prerequisite: CA 104.
 3:0:3